 and a proxy_type

-label set to “website”; for each matching entity, the Sensu backend will first replace the configured tokens using the corresponding entity attributes (i.e. one request to execute the command nslookup sensu.io
+.
+For each matching entity, the backend will first replace the tokens using entity attributes.
+This would create one request to execute the command nslookup sensu.io

 , and one request to execute the command nslookup google.com